-MaxCompute SQL UDF: after you have prepared UDF, you need to upload the compiled jar package to ODPS as resource.
-While running this UDF, MaxCompute will automatically download the jar package and get the user’s code.
-To upload the jar package is a course to create ODPS resource, so jar package is a kind of ODPS recource.
+MaxCompute SQL UDF: After you have prepared UDF, you must upload the compiled jar package to MaxCompute as resource.
+While running this UDF, MaxCompute automatically downloads the jar package and gets the user’s code.
+To upload the jar package is a course to create MaxCompute resource, so jar package is a kind of MaxCompute recource.

 Types of MaxCompute resources include:

 - Table: Tables in MaxCompute.